 ~ Due to their crest feathers they require extra vigilance that they do not get wet.
 During the winter if their crest feathers get wet it can freeze causing discomfort and in some cases illness to the bird.

 ~ If you decide to keep these girls, a separate coop for them is a must.
 Due to their diminished vision they often times reside at the bottom of the pecking order and can at times be picked on.

-~ Making sure the they have a clean and dry place to themselves will assure their success as a part of your backyard flock.
-While your at it, have a little fun with their home.
-A classy chicken with a personality such as the Polish need a coop with some character.
-Many places like Tractor Supply and Hayneedle have adorable coops the would compliment your fancy couture wearing girls nicely.
+~ Making sure they have a clean and dry place to themselves will assure their success as a part of your backyard flock.
+While you’re at it, have a little fun with their home.
+A classy chicken with a personality such as the Polish needs a coop with some character.
+Many places like Tractor Supply and Hayneedle have adorable coops they would complement your fancy couture wearing girls nicely.